 Centralized model.
 All researchers report to a research leader and are assigned to studies based on expertise and availability.
 Advantages: consistent methodology, cross-team learning, efficient resource allocation, and career development within a research community.
 Failure mode: product teams experience research as a distant service bureau that is slow and disconnected from their context.

 Embedded model.
 Researchers are assigned to specific product teams and report to (or are strongly aligned with) product leadership.
 Advantages: deep product context, strong relationships with stakeholders, fast turnaround for team-specific questions.
-Failure mode: methodology inconsistency across embedded researchers, limited cross-team learning, researcher isolation from a professional community, and “capture” where the researcher becomes a team resource rather than an independent voice.
+Failure mode: methodology inconsistency across embedded researchers, limited cross-team learning, researcher isolation from a professional community, and “capture” — the embedded researcher becomes a team resource rather than an independent voice.

 Hybrid model (recommended for most organizations).
 A centralized research operations and strategy function sets standards, manages tools, and conducts strategic research.
 Embedded researchers or AI-moderated self-service provides responsive tactical research to product teams.
 This model combines the consistency and strategic capability of centralization with the responsiveness and product context of embedding.